Carrozzeria Fissore: Other products

 Fissore designer Trevor Fiore (né Frost) developed a wedge-shaped two-seater coupé for TVR, first shown at the Geneva Motor Show in March 1965.
 Before it entered production, TVR went bankrupt and Fissore sold the rights to an ex-TVR dealer who proceeded to market the car as the Trident.
 About 130 cars were sold until 1976.
 For Alpine the same Trevor Fiore designed a wedgy proposal for a successor to the A110.
-The design was eventually adapted as the Alpine A310.
-The Monteverdi Hai, although ostensibly designed by Peter Monteverdi himself, was very similar in appearance to the A310.
+The design was eventually adapted as the Alpine A310..l The Monteverdi Hai, although ostensibly designed by Peter Monteverdi himself, was very similar in appearance to the A310.

 In 1969, Fissore built the first of two Aero GT prototypes of the Opel GT.
 Fissore built a four-door convertible prototype of the Opel Diplomat B, but it remained a single prototype (which still exists).
 A small sporting coupé based on the Autobianchi A112 called the Otas was designed by Fissore.
 At the 1986 Turin Auto Salon, a prototype Alfa Romeo 75 estate was shown by Rayton Fissore.
 This attractive forerunner of the later 156 Sportwagon was never listed for sale, being cancelled after Fiat took control of Alfa Romeo.
 Based on an Alfa 75 Turbo it was dubbed the 75 Turbo Wagon.
 Two estate versions were to be found at the later 1987 Geneva Motor Show; one was this Turbo Wagon and the other was a 2.0 litre version named the Sportwagon.
 In total seven or eight wagons were built for Alfa Romeo.